 You don’t necessarily have to go to the same location you bought the money order from, although sometimes that’s helpful.
 You should be able to visit any post office that deals with USPS money orders, and you can use different branches of the same bank or credit union.

 To start the process immediately and see requirements, visit the customer service site for your money order issuer:

 Keep Original Documents

-If you still have the original money order, that’s helpful as well.
+That’s helpful as well.
 Returning the document to the issuer helps ensure that it won’t be cashed, which reduces risk and can help speed the refund process.

-How Long Does it Take?
+How Long Does It Take?

-If theft or fraud was involved, that documentation can help you and law enforcement track down thieves.
-It can also help you get your money back (especially if the bank that paid out funds did not properly verify the identity of whoever cashed the money order).
+If anybody deposited or cashed the money order, you’ll typically get a photocopy of the document so you can see who endorsed the money order, and when.
+If theft or fraud was involved, that documentation could help you and law enforcement officials to track down thieves.
+That information could also help you get your money back (if the bank that paid out funds did not properly verify the identity of whoever cashed the money order, for example).

 It’s best to submit payment along with your cancellation request.
 In some cases, the fee can be deducted from your refund, but it also slows things down if the money order was cashed (because there’s nowhere to pull the funds from).

-Money Orders You Received
+Money Orders You Receive

 The two key risks you face when getting paid with a money order are: